 Florence often appears on local radio stations including BBC Radio Kent, BBC Essex, Meridian FM and Phoenix FM.

-In April 2025, Florence releases the single California.
+In April 2025, Florence released the single California.

 Florence said: “California was written with two of my favourite people to write with, Sally Barris and Francesca De Valence.
 At the time of writing, we were actually in three different continents, but thanks to Zoom (and plenty of coffee due to the time zones), we were able to write a song I was so excited about.
 I’d come up with the general idea for what is now the chorus of the song a while before the session, but ended up putting it to the back of my mind.